Undergraduate Research Scholarship Application

-Applications for the Autumn 2020 Arts and Sciences Undergraduate Research Scholarship (URS) competition will be available soon.
+Applications for the Spring 2021 Arts and Sciences Undergraduate Research Scholarship (URS) competition are now available below.
 To be eligible, students must:

-- You must be an undergraduate enrolled in a major program in the College of Arts and Sciences.
-(Please note: Arts majors working on a creative or research project should apply for the Arts Undergraduate Research Scholarship rather than the general URS available through this application.
+- Be earning a degree in the college of Arts and Sciences and have an Arts and Sciences major (please note: students earning a degree in Arts and Sciences with an Arts major who are working on a creative or research project should apply for the Arts Undergraduate Research Scholarship rather than the general Undergraduate Research Scholarship available through this application);

-We will not be taking applications for the Autumn 2020 Arts and Sciences International Research Grant competition this year due to COVID-19.
-Please check back again in December 2020 for the Spring 2021 IRG competition.
+We will not be taking applications for the Arts and Sciences International Research Grant competition this academic year (2020-2021) due to COVID-19.
+Please check back again in August 2021 for the Autumn 2021 IRG competition.

 COLLEGE OF ARTS AND SCIENCES